I personally love using TED talks and videos in class with my students. Above all, for me:

 - they can be great examples of authentic English as a Lingua Franca language use in action

 - they help bring in examples of successful users of English, many of whom are ‘non-native speakers’ (just like our students)

 - they allow us to showcase the incredible variety of the English language.

 But, above all, videos – and TED talks in particular – are ENGAGING.

 They feature fascinating speakers with fascinating ideas presented in a captivating manner.

-So I was really excited when Lewis Lansford, an award-winning author specialising in the use of TED talks for teaching English, shared with me the first video from his upcoming course How to Teach With TED Talks, launching at the beginning of May.
+So I was really excited when Lewis Lansford, an award-winning author specialising in the use of TED talks for teaching English, shared with me the first video from his upcoming course How to Teach With TED Talks, launching again in December.

 And I had to share it with you 🙂

 You will learn the 3 secrets why video will help you engage your students.